CesarBMartinez/star-wars-movies/README.md

 npm run test:unit
 ```

-## Linter and Prettier
+## Linter and Prettier - Code Quality

-Using ESLint for code-quality rules.
+Using ESLint for code quality rules.

 Using Prettier for code style.